Spectrum packet loss: What is it and how to fix it?

 - Check to see if the problem still persists

-Private Internet Access is an excellent VPN service brought to you by Kape Technologies.
-It’s a great all-round service that passed all of our tests with flying colors.
+Private Internet Access is one of the best VPN services for Spectrum.
+It’s a great all-around service that passed all of our tests with flying colors.

 However, note that using a VPN such as PIA will only work if packet loss occurs on your ISP’s side.
 This is mainly because VPNs route your connection through their own servers, bypassing ISP servers, thus avoiding things like clutter or throttling.